Food safety tips for the holidays

 Cooked and cooled foods must also be reheated to at least 165 degrees F to safely serve.safe cooking temperatures poster

-• TurkeyPreheat your oven to at least 325 degrees F. Use a food thermometer to make sure the turkey has reached a safe internal temperature of 165 degrees F by inserting it into the thickest parts of the breast, thigh, and wing joint.
+• Turkey: Can be cooked with various methods but always use a food thermometer to ensure the cooked turkey has reached a safe internal temperature of 165 degrees F in the thickest parts of the breast, thigh, and wing joint.

 Keep foods at safe temperatures during transport and service.
 Use chafing dishes, slow cookers, and preheated cambros to keep hot foods hot.
 Use coolers with ice packs and serving dishes in ice to keep cold foods cold.